Learner First Model Part 10

 Only when your data is watertight will you be able to truly scale training.

 Scale isn’t just about increasing the volume of your learner base – it’s also about bringing back old learners to complete more training.
-Consider how you could re-engage learners who have completed training – or at least, how you could re-engage them in the future.
+Consider how you could re-engage learners who have completed training or how you could re-engage them in the future.

 For example, you may be running a training program to improve emotional intelligence within your organization.
 Why not capture your learners’ emails and re-engage them with an email drip campaign that allows them to self-enroll in short courses to deepen their knowledge and ensure retention of knowledge?